Find Affordable College Courses

 $13,094 Average Tuition & Fees

-Central Michigan University did quite well in this year’s ranking of the best value schools for special education students.
-It came in at #11 on the list.
-Central Michigan is a fairly large public school located in the town of Mount Pleasant.
+Central Michigan University ranked #11 on this year’s Best Value Special Education Schools in the Great Lakes Region list.
+Central Michigan is a large public school located in the distant town of Mount Pleasant.

-Out-of-state tuition fees for undergraduate students at Central Michigan are $13,094 per year.
+The average tuition and fees for an out-of-state undergraduate student at Central Michigan are $13,094 a year.
 After completing their degree, special ed graduates from Central Michigan carry an average student debtload of $31,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $385.

 Read More…